spaceopal – We make Galileo fly

 The Galileo Control Centre (GCC) in Oberpfaffenhofen built by DLR operates the Galileo Satellites.
 Preparatory operations for satellites to be launched and safe routine operations for the in-orbit satellite constellation are performed simultaneously.
 The experience gained goes directly into the high quality operational products and processes, which can be applied on all types of missions and operational services.
 For the purpose of Galileo satellite and ground asset operations, DLR GfR mbH has implemented highly sophisticated and extremely reliable technical infrastructures to satisfy availability requirements up to 99,9999%.
 In addition, highly secure infrastructures certified up to secret level are operated and maintained 24 hours a day / 365 days a year.

-The two Galileo Control Centres in Italy and Germany represent the heart of the Galileo system, as they guarantee control of the constellation, the satellite localisation and navigation signal.
-Once fully operational, the GCCs will monitor the orbit of the Galileo satellites with an accuracy of less than 50 cm via the main control rooms and a dozen integrated control rooms manned 24 hours a day by highly skilled personnel.
-The centres will also generate, transmit and distribute the navigation signal, ensuring its integrity, quality and precision.
-If the system malfunctions, the end user will be notified within a matter of seconds.
+The three Centres in Italy, Germany, and Spain, guarantee the service and control of the constellation, the satellite localisation and navigation signal.
+Once fully operational, the GCCs will monitor the orbit of the Galileo satellites with an accuracy of less than 50 cm via the main control rooms and a several integrated control rooms manned 24 hours a day by certified personnel.
+The centres also generate, transmit and distribute the navigation signal, ensuring its integrity, quality and precision.
+If the system malfunctions, the end user be notified within a matter of seconds.
 The clocks on board the satellites are continually updated to the time of the entire Galileo system from the control centres.

 Working together with international partners for the continued successful development of Galileo.